xyflow/react-flow-docs-v9/src/markdown/docs/api/edge-types.md

 ---
-title: Edge Types & Custom Edges
+id: Edge Types & Custom Edges
+title: Edge Types
 ---

 React Flow comes with four edge types (`default`, `straight`, `step`, `smoothstep`).
 As the names indicate, the edges differ in the representation.
 The default type is a bezier edge.